 When I started making breakfast cakes, like my berries and cream version, it was a total hit and I was constantly making different variations of it.
 Unfortunately, by the time my night owl husband woke up in the mornings, my kids had it polished off.
 Not good.
-Fortunately, Fagor Amercia, Inc. offered to send Cami and I an 8 quart electric pressure cooker to try out, and it completely solved this problem.
+I then decided to splurge for an 8 quart pressure cooker.

 Pressure Cooker Pumpkin Pecan Breakfast Cake with Maple Cinnamon Sauce